Spigell/sparky/README.md

     $ sparkyd

-* Sparky daemon builds the projects found in the sparky root directory which is `~/.sparky/projects` by default.
+* Sparky daemon traverse sub directories found at the project root directory.

+* For every directory found initiate build process invoking sparky worker ( `sparky-runner.pl6` ).

+* Sparky root directory default location is `~/.sparky/projects`.

-* Once a project gets built sparky worker (`sparky-runner.pl6`) sleeps for $timeout seconds.
+* Once all the sub directories gets passed, sparky daemon sleeps for $timeout seconds.

+* Timeout option allow to adjust a load to your system.

-You can change the timeout by applying `--timeout` parameter:
+* You can change the timeout by applying `--timeout` parameter:

     $ sparkyd --timeout=600 # sleep 10 minutes

-You can set timeout as well by using `SPARKY_TIMEOUT` environment variable:
+* You can set timeout as well by using `SPARKY_TIMEOUT` environment variable:

     $ SPARKY_TIMEOUT=30 sparkyd ...

-Running in daemonized mode.
+Running sparky in daemonized mode.

 At the moment sparky can't daemonize itself, as temporary workaround use linux `nohup` command:

     $ nohup sparkyd &

+Or you can look at systemd scripts located at `./systemd` directory.

 # Running web ui